A list of the 10 best guest stars in The Good Wife, ranked from worst to best, from wife murderers and cunning clients to eccentric geniuses.

 When so many characters have been embued with such level of personality, it’s hard to establish which of them are the protagonists and which are the guest stars.
 We’ve decided to exclude the Florrick family and the Lockhart-Gardner staff from the list, even though a second list might be in order, just to give us the chance to talk about the manipulative mother-in-law we love to hate and the sarcastic campaign manager we’d love to meet.
 From lovable wife murderers to annoyingly good lawyers, here are the 10 best guest stars in The Good Wife, ranked from best to worst.

 THE “GUM ON THE BOTTOM OF ELI’S SHOE”

 When we witnessed Eli Gold (Alan Cumming)’s first meeting with Becca, then known as “Upriser7”, little did we know that we were about to watch one of the most unexpectedly hilarious scenes of The Good Wife‘s entire first season.
-“Have I been a bad girl?” asks Becca, having just been discovered as the source of unwanted tweets about the Florricks’s private matters, and Eli’s “You’re gum at the bottom of my shoe” reply is one of his best lines in the season.
-Becca is the perfect nemesis to our favourite campaign manager, and each and every one of her scarce but strategically placed appearances brings yet another epic, unforgettable face-off.
+“Have I been a bad girl?” asks Becca, having just been discovered as the source of unwanted tweets about the Florricks’s private matters.
+Eli’s “You’re gum at the bottom of my shoe” reply is one of his best lines in the season.
+Becca is the perfect nemesis to our favourite campaign manager.
+Each and every one of her scarce but strategically placed appearances brings yet another epic, unforgettable face-off.